yuemingruoan/CXPatcher/README.md

 ## Restoring a patched app to the original app (unsupported in new versions)

-Maybe you changed your mind and prefer to use your original CrossOver app.
+~Maybe you changed your mind and prefer to use your original CrossOver app.
-You can restore by going to the `file -> restore menu`
+You can restore by going to the `file -> restore menu`~

+THIS IS NO LONGER AVAILABLE the patched app will be named Crossover_pathced and the original version kept as it is.

 <img width="168" alt="restore" src="https://github.com/italomandara/CXPatcher/assets/12135454/81a09c09-4209-4af1-911b-461efcaf2421">

 ## Upgrade from an old patch

-If you patched from an old version and you just want to update the patched CrossOver app just turn on the option and drag 'n drop
+~If you patched from an old version and you just want to update the patched CrossOver app just turn on the option and drag 'n drop~

+THIS IS NO LONGER AVAILABLE

 <img width="399" alt="repatch" src="https://github.com/italomandara/CXPatcher/assets/12135454/8f8295ed-5da3-4a5f-93c0-4daa4851b0ec">